polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/consensus.md

 DIAGRAM

 ## Block Production
-Some nodes in a blockchain network are able to produce new blocks.
+Some nodes in a blockchain network are able to produce new blocks, a process known as authoring.
 Exactly which nodes may author blocks depends on which consensus engine you're using.
 In a centralized network, a single node might author all the blocks, whereas in a completely permissionless network, any node that wishes to, may produce a block.

 Nodes that are following the rules of the consensus protocol always produce new blocks on top of the chain that the fork choice rule tells them to.
 But blockchains still must tolerate nodes that cheat and build blocks in the wrong place.
 Considering the example fork choice rules we studied above, it's easy to see that an attacker who wanted to revert many blocks worth of transactions could do so by building a longer chain.

+DIAGRAM

-To prevent malicious nodes from creating attack chains and overwhelming the honest chain whenever they please, block production must be throttled so that nodes can only produce blocks at a given rate.
+To prevent malicious nodes from creating such attack chains and overwhelming the honest chain whenever they please, block production must be throttled so that nodes can only produce blocks at a given rate.
 There are two common ways of achieving this throttling.

 ### Proof of Work
 In proof of work systems like Bitcoin, any node may produce a block at any time, so long as it has solved a computationally-intensive problem.
 Solving the problem takes CPU time, and thus miners can only produce blocks in proportion with their computing resources.
 Substrate provides a Proof of Work consensus engine.